smhaller/sharelatex-https/README.md

 ```
 make
 ```
-to generate the ldap-overleaf-ls docker image.
+to generate the sharelatex-https docker image.